Arth-FX

 - A balanced diet is essential for supporting joint health.
 Here are some basic dietary tips:

-Advanced Glycation End products (AGEs): These substances form when foods are grilled, fried, or pasteurized and may affect joint health.
-(Yes, AGE can be tough on joints—pun intended! 😂)
+- Advanced Glycation End products (AGEs): These substances form when foods are grilled, fried, or pasteurized.
+(Yes, "AGEs" )

 Foods to Support Joint Health: